What is book coaching?

-A writing coach (or book coach) is a professional mentor who helps you develop your craft and bring your book to life.
-Unlike an editor, who steps in once the draft is done, a writing coach supports you during the writing journey â from first idea to finished manuscript.
+Book coaching provides professional support for authors at every stage of the writing process.
+A book coach (or writing coach) works with you one-on-one, bringing structure, expertise, and accountability to what can otherwise be a solitary and overwhelming endeavor.
+Unlike an editor, who steps in once the draft is done, a book coach supports you during the writing journey â from first idea to finished manuscript.Â

 Your coach will help you develop your ideas into an outline, set achievable writing goals, and overcome creative blocks.
-Theyâll also provide honest feedback on your progress and give you the resources, education, and motivation to take your writing to the next level.
+Theyâll provide honest feedback on your progress and give you the resources, education, and motivation to take your writing to the next level.
 Theyâre your teacher, cheerleader, confidante, taskmaster, and industry expert, all rolled into one.
+Through book coaching, you can meet your short-term and long-term goals: to write a better book now and to become a stronger writer for the future.Â

-Once your draft is complete, youâll need to work with a professional editor to get it ready to publish.
 Learn more about developmental editing, copy editing, and proofreading here.
-You can also meet hundreds of the worldâs best professional editors right on Reedsy.
+You can also meet hundreds of the worldâs best professional editors right here on Reedsy.

 Find out more

-What makes a good writing coach?
+What makes a good book coach?

-Anybody can advertise themselves as a writing coach â which is why authors have to be so careful about who they hire.
-A good writing coach has:
+Unlike personal trainers, book coaches donât have to hold recognized qualifications.
+Anybody can advertise themselves as a book coach â which is why authors have to be so careful about whom they hire.
+A good book coach has:

-A deep understanding of the craft of storytelling and/or building an argument
+- A deep understanding of the craft of storytelling and/or building an argument

-Comprehensive knowledge of the publishing industry and current market expectations in their speciality genre(s)
+- Comprehensive knowledge of the publishing industry and current market expectations in their speciality genre(s)

-Experience of working on book projects as an author or editor themselves
+- Experience of working on book projects as an author or editor themselves

-Excellent pedagogical skills, including the ability to explain complex concepts in an accessible way
+- Excellent pedagogical skills, including the ability to explain complex concepts in an accessible way

-Good interpersonal skills, including empathy, tact, and listening skills
+- Good interpersonal skills, including empathy, tact, and listening skills

 Note that we have not included any particular study programs in this list.
 At Reedsy, we value proven expertise and experience over formal qualifications.
 Our writing coaches have worked with some of the best writers in the world as editors and co-authors.
 They know how to develop an authorâs mastery of the writing craft and are also intimately familiar with todayâs competitive publishing market.